 - Applying to your council for a Discretionary Housing Payment (DHP).

-We might be able to help you downsize if you are affected by the bedroom tax.
-Please contact us on 0300 373 3000.
+Please contact us and we might be able to help you downsize if you are affected by the bedroom tax.

 Benefits that are not included in the Benefit Cap